Why Gold Certified Ecotourism is a big deal!

 Gold Certification is a Big Deal…

-As it requires incremental improvement, innovation and maintenance of a very high level of committment to ecotourism, sustainability, conservation and customer satisfaction.
+As it requires incremental improvement, innovation and maintenance of a very high level of commitment to ecotourism, sustainability, conservation and customer satisfaction.

 Make no mistake, this is not green washing!